oh-facts/y3k-8/readme.md

 `./out "filename"`

-Check `src/language.h` and `tests/` to look at the assembly instructions.
-Atm, only the lexer and parser are complete.
-So you'll only see tokens and nodes printed to the console.
+Check `src/language.h` and `tests/` to look at the assembly instructions that are currently supported.
+When you run the program, you will see the lexer and parser output.
+And then you will see the values inside the registers.

 ## Contributing